honest-mule/Drive2CloudSync/README.md

 Modify the following settings as needed:

-`SOURCE_DRIVE`: The path to your debrid cloud folder containing downloaded torrents.
-`DEST_ROOT`: The destination drive location where the nicely-named sophisticatedly structured hierarchy will be created.
+`DEST_ROOT`: The destination drive location where the nicely-named & sophisticatedly structured hierarchy will be created.
-`FOLDER_CHECK_FREQUENCY`: Amount of time after which the rclone_RD mounted drive should be checked for changes.
+`FOLDER_CHECK_FREQUENCY`: Amount of time in seconds after which the cloud library should be checked for changes.
-`RENEW_ALL_LINKS_AT`: The daily hour after which the whole rclone_RD mounted drive should be re-iterated for dead-links `CORRECTIONS_FILE_LOCATION`: The corrections.csv file location which will used to track user asserted corrections.
+`RESET_COUNTER`: The amound of hours after which the whole cloud library should be re-iterated for dead-links `CORRECTIONS_FILE_LOCATION`: The corrections.csv file location which will used to track user asserted corrections.

 ## Scheduled Task
 For convenience, consider setting up a scheduled task (e.g., using cron on Unix-like systems) to run Debrid Media Organizer at your preferred event.
 This ensures your media collection remains updated without manual intervention.

 Example for running Debrid Media Organizer at every reboot:
+`@reboot /usr/bin/python /path/to/drive2cloudsync/cataloguer.py --keep-running`

+Alternatively, it can be run just once every few hours:
-`@reboot /usr/bin/python /path/to/drive2cloudsync/cataloguer.py`
+`* 0/4 * * * /usr/bin/python /path/to/drive2cloudsync/cataloguer.py`

 ## Plugins

-~~Debrid Media Organizer is currently dependent on the following projects.~~ Decoupled from Rclone_RD to make this tool standalone.
+~~Debrid Media Organizer is currently dependent on the following projects.~~ De-coupled from Rclone_RD to make this tool standalone.
+Nonetheless, it's a resourceful tool so you should probably install it.
 Instructions on how to use them are linked below.

 | Plugin | README |